coderefinery/template-workshop-webpage/content/join.md

 The course is free of charge, funded by the [Nordic e-Infrastructure Collaboration](https://neic.no/).

-When we have more sign-ups as **individual learners** than our capacity allows, the following priority criteria apply:
+When we have more sign-ups as **individual learners** for exercise groups than our capacity allows, the following priority criteria apply:

 1. Partner communities
 2. National universities or research institutes in Nordic countries and Estonia